 My beautiful boy is now 11 years old and after 10 body casts and 9 years of treatment, he’s leading a totally normal life.
 I now help women get sober by sharing my story through my blog, my Instagram and my YouTube Channel, and I’m writing a memoir while creating a personal development course.
 I hope my climb up this mountain can ease someone else’s path who needs it, because I promise recovery is worth it and you are worth it.
 We’ve been through the pain and now sister, we rise.”

 This story was submitted to Love What Matters by Heidi Ferrer, 48, of Santa Monica, California.
-You can follow her recovery journey on Instagram and her blog.
+You can follow her recovery journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

 Read more empowering stories of people overcoming their addictions: